 What is “NORMAL” at one level may not be so at another

-The embedding of one level within another led to Arthur Koestler’s concept of the holon (discussed on A&O page on LEVELS).
+The embedding of one level within another led to Arthur Koestler’s concept of the holon (discussed on A&O page on LEVELS & see above).

 IS CONSCIOUSNESS EMERGENT?
 In Graziano’s “What is Consciousness” (proposing an engineering approach) he also says something that supports my view that consciousness is another example of “emergence at a higher level of organization.”
 “Other researchers build on the insight that consciousness isn’t just a stimulus processed in the brain.
 Their higher-order thought theory proposes that the brain contains a system that re-represents the stimulus at a higher level with added self-information, which is how we become conscious of it.
 Exactly what that higher-order information is, what cognitive purpose it serves and where in the brain it is constructed are all debated – although some people associate it with the prefrontal cortex.” (p34)

 TRANSCENDENT EXPERIENCES involve an awareness of experience sufficiently outside of the routine or mundane that emotion is evoked–usually (but not always) a distinctive pleasure.
 Personal growth is a process of self-transcendence… What about the Transformative Learning Experience? (see A&O notes)